splanck/vento/README.md

 - **Interactive Settings Dialog**: Open **File → Settings** and use the arrow keys or mouse clicks to choose options.
 Mouse support can be enabled or disabled in this dialog, and all dialogs accept mouse input.
-- **Theme Selection**: Choose from predefined color themes located in the `themes/` directory.
+- **Theme Selection**: Choose from predefined color themes.
+The editor first looks in the directory specified by `VENTO_THEME_DIR`, then in the compile-time `THEME_DIR` path (default `themes/`).
 Theme names are matched case-insensitively, and the picker shows a live preview of the highlighted colors while you navigate the list.
 - **Basic Syntax Highlighting**: Simple syntax highlighting for C, HTML, and Python files.
 - **Status Bar**: Displays the current line and column number.
 - **Scroll Bar**: Indicates your position within the document.